 Our dietitians use a holistic approach.
 They consider your overall health and wellbeing, and any conditions that can impact on your body’s ability to access the nutrients to be healthy.

-VisAbility dietitians are Accredited Practising Dietitians (APDs) and Accredited Nutritionists (AN) and hold membership of the Dietitians Association of Australia.
+VisAbility dietitians are Accredited Practicing Dietitians (APDs) and Accredited Nutritionists (AN) and hold membership of the Dietitians Association of Australia (link opens in new window).